 For some other drivers, the “electric” part of the PHEV is rarely used.
 In this case, they are actually worse than regular, mild hybrids, and as bad as some gas cars.
 Why is this true?
 The battery packs in PHEVs make them heavier than gas cars and HEVs, so they require more fuel - aka gas - to run in “ICE” mode.

-Many studies agree: PHEV’s green credentials don’t match what is advertised.
+An overwhelming number of studies agree: PHEV’s green credentials don’t match what is advertised.
 Whether or not PHEVs are green vehicles depends heavily on who is driving the car and how they think about the technology.

 Why do people like PHEV?